huntrreed/Regex-Tutorial/README.md

 ### Bracket Expressions
 Inside the bracket expressions is where the set of characters that any character within the input string must be equal to.

->*The following hex value statement highlights the bracket expressions in gold:*
+>*The following hex value statement highlights the bracket expressions:*

 >/^#?(`[a-f0-9]`{6}|`[a-f0-9]`{3})$/